BotsheloRamela/InformedEye/README.md

 * **MVVM & Clean Architecture**: Organizes the codebase into layers for better maintainability and testability.
 * **Jetpack Compose**: Employs the latest UI toolkit for building a responsive and modern UI.
 * **Compose Type-Safe Navigation (Beta)**: Implements the beta version of type-safe navigation for enhanced reliability and developer experience.
-* **newsapi**: Serves as the news content provider, requiring an API key for access.
+* **NewsApi**: Serves as the news content provider, requiring an API key for access.

 ## App Screenshots
 <p>